Appeal Against a Visa Cancellation or Citizenship Cancellation

 If you have only received a NOICC at this stage, then you must start devising a ‘damage control’ strategy.

-• Consider if you have any dependant family members who are included in your current visa application.
-Try to find out if your family members may qualify for another visa as independent applicants to avoid their visa cancellation as a result of your visa cancellation.
+Consider whether you have any dependant family members included in your current visa application.
+Try to find out if your family members may qualify for another visa as independent applicants to avoid having their visas cancelled as a result of your visa cancellation.

-• For example, your family members may be eligible to apply for a Resident Return Visa which is often granted very quickly.
+For example, your family members may be eligible to apply for a Resident Return Visa which is often granted very quickly.
 If they secure their visa before a decision on your visa cancellation matter is made, then they will be safe even if your own visa is cancelled.
 These family members may be of great help in future even if your visa is cancelled.

-• Consider if you can apply for another suitable visa even if you fail to have the visa cancellation ‘revoked’ at appeal.
+Consider if you can apply for another suitable visa even if you fail to have the visa cancellation ‘revoked’ at appeal.
 Apart from a few exceptions (for example a Protection Visa), generally, there is not much a visa holder can do if they fail to successfully challenge their visa cancellation.

 Consider This

-Visa Cancellation related challenges may require you to provide a significant amount of evidence and explanations at every stage, if you wish to fight your visa cancellation to the end (from the Department level to Federal Circuit Court and above).
-However, a (persuasive) explanation or supporting documents may or may not be available to provide to the Department of Home Affairs or AAT, etc. In any case, the importance of a well-thought, well-planned, detailed yet honest response to an NOICC as well as any requests of the AAT (or courts) cannot be overrated.
-While dealing with your visa cancellation you must consider every chance to submit persuasive explanation/evidence to be your last chance.
+Visa Cancellation-related challenges may require you to provide a significant amount of evidence and explanations at every stage, if you wish to fight your visa cancellation to the end (from the Department level to Federal Circuit Court and above).
+However, a (persuasive) explanation or supporting documents may or may not be available to provide to the Department of Home Affairs or AAT, etc. In any case, the importance of a well-thought, well-planned, detailed yet honest response to a NOICC as well as any requests of the AAT (or courts) cannot be overrated.
+While dealing with your visa cancellation you must consider every chance to submit a persuasive explanation/evidence to be your last chance.
 You may never know which chance to convince a decision-maker may be your last chance.
 So, stay focused and work hard.

 Seeking assistance from an Immigration lawyer in similar circumstances is always a reasonable thing to do.